joakimsk/docs/docs/restapi.rst

 |                        | PUT   |S| Set alias for tracker with id (callsign).            |
 +------------------------+-------+-+------------------------------------------------------+

-.. http:get:: /item/(id)/info
+.. http:get:: /item/(id)/xinfo

    Returns info about a item (tracker).
 The full set of returned attributes depend on the type of item.
 Here we show what all items will have.

    :parameter id: Identifier of tracker item (callsign)
    :status 200: Ok
+   :status 401: Unauthorized
    :status 404: Unknown tracker item
-   :status 401: Unauthorized for access to item
+   :status 403: Not authorized for access to item
    :status 500: Error

    :>json string type: Type of item